LiteDatabase can be initialized using a string connection, with

 |Password||string||Encrypt (using AES) your datafile with a password||null (no encryption)|

 |InitialSize||string or long||Initial size for the datafile (string suppoorts “KB”, “MB” and “GB”)||0|

 |Upgrade||bool||Check if datafile is of an older version and upgrade it before opening||false|

 LiteDB offers 2 types of connections:

 Shared.
-This affect how engine will open data file.
+This affects how the engine opens the data file.

-Direct: Engine will open the datafoçe in exclusive mode and will keep it open until
+Direct: The engine will open the datafile in exclusive mode and will keep it open until

 Dispose().
 The datafile cannot be opened by another process.
 This is the recommended mode because it’s faster and cachable.

-Shared: Engine will be close the datafile after each operation.
+Shared: The engine will be close the datafile after each operation.
 Locks are made using

 Mutex.
 This is more expensive but you can open same file from multiple processes.